ennono/kleingarten/readme.txt

 == Changelog ==

 = 1.1.5 =
-* WE ARE CURRENTLY WORKING ON THIS.
-NOT SUITABLE FOR PRODUCTIVE ENVIRONMENT!
-*
-* This version is a huge enabler in terms of security, stability and performance!
+* This version is a programmatically make over: It is a huge enabler in terms of security, stability and performance!
-*
 * Minor bugfixes.

 = 1.1.4 =